Table of Contents

 Hire A Skilled H1B Visa Law Firm

 Advice from a good immigration lawyer is imperative for companies sponsoring H-1B visa holders.
-The knowledgeable immigration attorneys at Sam Shihab & Associates are fully able to help foreign nationals as well as their employers by providing sound legal advice and services.
+The knowledgeable immigration attorneys at Shihab Burke, LLC, Attorneys At Law are fully able to help foreign nationals as well as their employers by providing sound legal advice and services.
 Our services include reviewing visa petitions to make sure they are accurate and thorough to ensure the best possible outcome for your particular situation.
 We also provide workers and employers with all-inclusive legal services regarding any immigration issue.

 Our offices are in Dublin and Columbus, Ohio, Troy, Michigan and Irving, Texas, but we also work with clients from all parts of the world.
-From anywhere in the world, feel free to phone or email one of our skilled attorneys at Sam Shihab & Associates, so we can talk about your specific visa needs and options.
+From anywhere in the world, feel free to phone or email one of our skilled attorneys at Shihab Burke, LLC, Attorneys At Law, so we can talk about your specific visa needs and options.